gyuilLim/Scene-search-video-player/README.md

 $ flask run
 ```

-To be added for detail about experiment

 ## Result

-This is initial screen of video player
+### 1. This is initial screen of video player

 ![Screenshot from 2024-12-03 12-55-26](https://github.com/user-attachments/assets/ee3e213a-81a6-4c58-a57b-ed170b9e64fa)

-If you drag&drop your video and search the scene you want, then
+### 2. If you drag&drop your video and search the scene you want, then

 ![Screenshot from 2024-12-03 13-08-49](https://github.com/user-attachments/assets/285aca72-7cff-44c3-8d95-171dbbcdde1a)

-Three scenes similar to your text will be provided.
+### 3. Three scenes similar to your text will be provided.